 Before you are allowed to use and operate a HAM radio you must first take a test and get a license from the FCC (if you are in the United States).

 I have tried to get licensed many times before, but was never able to follow through and go take the test.
 The breakthrough for me was listening to the audiobooks during my commute and finding a test session I was going to attend no matter what.
-I also took many, many practice tests when I got close to completing the audiobook until I could pass every time.
-I was always afraid of going to a test and not passing, but taking so many practice tests helped build my confidence that I knew the material.

 Below are a list of things that I have found useful while studying to become a HAM Radio operator and in the day-to-day usage of my license.

 Android HamRadioExam - Technician HamRadioExam - General US Amateur Radio Band Plan iOS HamRadioExam - Technician HamRadioExam - General Mac/Linux CHIRP Programming Software Websites AE7Q Advanced Call Sign Search & Availability DX Maps FCC License Manager FCC Advanced License Search HF Propagation Predictions QRZ.

 Below is a list I will try to keep updated with the equipment that I am currently using.

 Handhelds Baofeng BF-F8HP Baofeng BF-F8HP FTDI Genuine USB Programming Cable Kenwood TH-D74a Kenwood TH-D74a Diamond SRH320A 144/220/440 MHz Tri-Band Handheld Antenna Samsung 32GB 95MB/s MicroSD Memory Card Skinomi TechSkin Screen protector Any large size that can be cut to fit Antennas I have two “larger” antennas that I often use.

 After you get licensed there is a whole world of things to explore.
 Below I have started to make a list of things I have experimented with.